The Kennebec Valley

 Of course, civilization has been known to pop up around rivers.
 In the Kennebec Valley, the towns of Augusta, Gardiner, Skowhegan and Waterville are part of the Main Street Maine program for future development and historic preservation.
 For a sampling of Main Street Maine, bring your appetite to a Taste of Waterville.
 Augusta hosts the Whatever Family Festival – two weeks of a little bit of everything and a lot of fun.
 Skowhegan heats up with the Artisan Bread Fair.
 And feel free to enjoy Gardiner’s Free Waterfront Concerts throughout the summer.

 Historically speaking, Augusta is home to the Maine State Museum.
 At the Colby College of Arts in Waterville, you’ll see some of the great works of Maine’s legendary artists, including Andrew Wyeth and Louise Nevelson.
-You can even spiff up for a great show at any of the area’s five historic theatres: The Theater at Monmouth, Lakewood Theatre, Johnson Hall Performing Arts Center, Snow Pond Center for the Arts and the Waterville Opera House.
+You can even spiff up for a great show at any of the area’s five historic theatres: The Theater at Monmouth, Lakewood Theatre, Snow Pond Center for the Arts and the Waterville Opera House.
 Don’t forget your opera glasses.
 You can always use them to spot moose tomorrow.